Balcombe protests: Fracking row village sees fresh plan

 The council said the energy firm had told the authority that a new planning application would be made in the near future.

-It also said the new application would not go in front of the planning committee until a date in 2014.'No fracking'
+It also said the new application would not go in front of the planning committee until a date in 2014.

 Cuadrilla said the new application would be to continue well testing at the site at Lower Stumble, but with revised boundaries.